loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

   from 1Password-backed `ExternalSecret`s
 - the per-project wakeup token `ExternalSecret`s currently read the `accessKey` field from the shared `demo-admin-access-key` item
+- the cluster-level Kargo GitHub webhook receiver secret reads the `token` field from the shared `pr-github-receiver-token` item

 That combination is intended to make generator-hosted demo environments recover cleanly even when ESO takes a while to produce the initial Secrets.